rustshop/flakebox/docs/building-new-project.md

 * set up Flakebox in it;
 * use it to compile our project;
 * then cross-compile it;
-* introduce some non-trivial C-dependencies;
+* introduce some nontrivial C dependencies;
 * then compile and cross-compile again;
 * and set up a cross-compiling dev shell.